rf/spade/README.md

 Attempt to type the specified string into the specified view.

+### tapText (string)

+Search for a view displaying the given string and tap it if found.
+The string argument will be interpereted internally as a regex.

 ## Usage

 You can extract the module zip files into your project directory and edit